Dakar–Niger Railway

 The Dakar–Niger Railway (French: Chemin de fer Dakar-Niger) connects Dakar, Senegal to Koulikoro, Mali.
 The name refers to the Niger River, not the Republic of Niger.
 It serves many cities in Senegal, including Thiès, and in Mali, including Kayes, Kita, Kati, Bamako.
 The line covers a course of 1,287 km of which 641 km lies in Mali.

 There have been no international passenger trains in operation since 2010.
-A scheduled passenger service between Kayes and Bamoko (both in Mali) restarted in 2023.
+A scheduled passenger service between Kayes and Bamako (both in Mali) restarted in 2023.